 Note: You do need to be running Instagram version 30 or later for this feature.

-On the home screen, tap the camera icon in the top-right corner of the display or just swipe right to access the stories camera.
+On the home screen, tap the camera icon in the top-left corner of the display or just swipe right to access the stories camera.
 Swipe to or tap on "Type" on the far-left end of the options bar at the bottom of the display.

 There are four font options here, Modern, Neon, Typewriter, and Strong, and you can swap between them by tapping on the title at the top of the display.
 (Tip: There's a hidden fifth font that you'll learn about in Step 6 below.)
 Each comes with not only its own font style but also its own suite of background colors.
 Swap between those by tapping the color circle in the bottom left of the display.